 Depression & Anxiety

-M.A. in Clinical Mental Health Counseling, Wheaton College Graduate School, Wheaton, IL
+M.A. in Clinical Mental Health Counseling, Wheaton College Graduate School, Wheaton, IL conferred in May 2022

 B.A. in Secondary Education & Social Science, Wheaton College, Wheaton, IL